The Business of Music

 One day Mr. Marquardt brought a record player into the office and set it up next to my desk.
 He said, “They returned the entire shipment; said there’s a skip.
 I need you to listen to this record, play it over and over until you hear the skip.”
 I listened to Mockingbird for eight hours and never heard a skip.
 The entire order got re-packaged and shipped out.

-As I recovered from the harrowing experience at home that afternoon, I heard a skip in my Mockingbird record.
+A few weeks later, I heard a skip in my Mockingbird record.

 * * *